AugurProject/augur-core/README.md

 # Installation

-You should already have a system-wide installation of python, and it must be set to python-2.7.
+You should already have a system-wide installation of python, and it should be set to python-2.7.

-First install the serpent smart contract programming language.
-This can be installed system-wide if available on your OS or distribution.
+Install the serpent smart contract programming language.\n This can be installed system-wide if available on your OS or distribution.<br>
 However, it is recommended to install the dev version of serpent directly from github as your user in your home directory as follows:

 Serpent Installation: